OrchardCMS/OrchardCore/src/docs/glossary/README.md

 ### Taxonomy

-Category that contains specific terms.
+A category that contains specific terms.
 See [Taxonomies](../reference/modules/Taxonomies)

 ### Admin menu

-Custom link added in the left admin menu.
+A custom link added in the left admin menu.
 See [Admin menu](../reference/modules/AdminMenu)

 ### Alias